meschsystems/Mesch.Jyro/README.md

 ### Script Resolution

-Configure a script resolver to enable `CallScriptByName()` - allowing scripts to call other scripts by name rather than inline source code:
+Jyro provides a `JyroScriptResolver` that can allow scripts to call other scripts by name.

 ```csharp
 var result = JyroBuilder.Create()